 Gender equality is a big topic in the news today.
 As our society navigates the “Me Too” era and sex discrimination in the workplace, it is important that society doesn’t overlook the important gender issues in personal finances, including student loans.
-While one might expect men and women to have similar student loan debt loads, there is a wide gap between the sexes when it comes to student loans, and their opinions of their outstanding debts.
+One might expect men and women to have similar student loan debt loads.
+However, there is a wide gap between the sexes when it comes to student loans, and their opinions of their outstanding debts.
 Throw in other factors such as whether students are immigrants or minorities and there is serious inequality.
-Digging into the numbers shows a frightening picture and one that our country has to address before the economy suffers more than it already is today.
+Digging into the numbers shows a frightening picture.
+It’s one that our country has to address before the economy suffers more than it already is today.

 Managing massive student loan balances

 The cost of college continues to climb each year, far outpacing income growth for American families.
-But a college education is the surest path to a higher income and better quality of life, so young people coast to coast eagerly head off to school and sign the digital dotted line accepting tens of thousands of dollars in debt.
+But a college education is the surest path to a higher income and better quality of life.
+Thus, young people eagerly head off to school and sign the dotted line accepting tens of thousands in debt.

 According to a recent report from Student Loan Hero, the average student loan balance is $91,647.
-28 percent of women see their student loans as “not at all manageable,” according to the report, compared to 13 percent of men.
+28 percent of women see their student loans as “not at all manageable,” compared to 13 percent of men.
 There could be a myriad of reasons for this disparity, where more than twice as many women find their loans unmanageable than men.

 One of the biggest contributors to the variance can be found in gender pay equality data.
 Women tend to make less than men on average, oftentimes for doing the exact same job, which gives men a leg up in managing student debt loads that can easily pass the six-figure mark.
 This type of wage disparity is illegal discrimination, but as it is engrained in the culture at many companies, solving the issue is a long-time work in progress and while progress has been made, a full solution remains elusive.